ponylang/pony-tutorial/docs/types/actors.md

 ## Declaration

 Let's start by looking at how syntactically similar an actor declaration is to a class declaration.
 We can take one of our earlier "class Wombat" examples and turn it into an "actor Aardvark" simply by changing the `class` keyword to `actor` and renaming to "Aardvark".

 ```pony
 --8<-- "actors-behaviors.pony:6:12"
 ```

 ## Instantiation

 When it comes time to instantiate an Aardvark, the syntactic similarities continue: We instantiate actors the same way we instantiate objects.
-Unlike other actor-oriented languages and frameworks, there's no special syntax or method to "spawn" an actor in Pony.
+Unlike some other actor-oriented languages and frameworks, there's no special syntax or method to "spawn" an actor in Pony.

 ```pony
 --8<-- "actors-behaviors.pony:3:3"